2011 Shamrock Rovers F.C. season: Group stage

 The draw for the Europa League Group Stages took place on 26 August in Monaco.
 Based on the UEFA coefficients, Rovers were placed in Pot 4.
 This meant that they would be drawn with one team from each other pot.
 Among the teams which Rovers could have faced were Fulham, Atlético Madrid and Stoke City.
-The draw eventually paired Rovers with Tottenham Hotspur of the English Premier League, Rubin Kazan of the Russian Premier League and PAOK of the Greek Super League.
+The draw eventually paired Rovers with Tottenham Hotspur of the English Premier League, Rubin Kazan of the Russian Premier League and PAOK of the Super League Greece.
 All matches were broadcast live on TV3.

 Rovers' first group stage fixture took place on 15 September against Rubin Kazan.
 Rubin Kazan started off well with a goal from Obafemi Martins in the 3rd minute.
 Rovers got into the game after the goal but the away side still dominated possession during the first half.
 Both sides missed penalties in the match, although goals from Christian Noboa and Gökdeniz Karadeniz in the second half ensured victory for Rubin Kazan.

 Rovers then travelled to White Hart Lane to face Tottenham Hotspur on 29 September.
 Tottenham started off well with both Jermain Defoe and Roman Pavlyuchenko hitting the woodwork before half-time.
 Stephen O'Donnell cleared Roman Pavlyuchenko's header off the line to maintain the deadlock at the end of the first half.
 It was Rovers who took a surprise lead early in the second half.
 In the 51st minute, Stephen Rice diverted a long-range shot into the net to put Rovers ahead.
 Their lead did not last long however - in the 60th minute, Pavlyuchenko equalised from a header.
 One minute later, Defoe scored to put Spurs ahead.
 Giovani dos Santos completed the scoring in the 65th minute.
 The match ended in a 3–1 defeat for Rovers.